LenShustek/readtape/README.txt

 ---DOCUMENTATION

- A_documentation.txt    A narrative about usage and internal operation A_experiences.txt      Some anecdotes about what we have done with this AtoD_attachment.jpg    A photo showing how the analyzer connects to the drive example_01.pdf         An example of a really bad block we can decode flux_transition_dispersion.jpg  A graph showing the effect of head skew
+ A_documentation.txt    A narrative about usage and internal operation A_experiences.txt      Some (old) anecdotes about what we have done with this AtoD_attachment.jpg    A photo showing how the analyzer connects to the drive example_01.pdf         An example of a really bad block we can decode flux_transition_dispersion.jpg  A graph showing the effect of head skew